catedu/rea_aicle_inf_y_pri/qu_es_aicle.md

 * * *

-1Lin, A. M. (2008).
+[1]: Lin, A. M. (2008).
 Code-Switching In the Classroom: Research Paradigms and Approaches.
 In K. A. King, & N. H. Hornberger, _Encyclopedia of Language and Education_ (pp. 273-286).
 New York: Springer.

 Coyle, D., Hood, P. and Marsh, D. 2010, _CLIL.
 Content and Language Integrated Learning. _Cambridge: Cambridge University Press.